dragonflydb/documentation/docs/command-reference/sorted-sets/zrevrangebyscore.md

 ## Parameter Explanations

 - `key`: The key identifying the sorted set.
-- `max`: The maximum score used in the range (inclusive by default).
+- `max` and `min`:
-- `min`: The minimum score used in the range (inclusive by default).
+    - The maximum and minimum score values to filter the members to be removed.
+    - **By default, they are inclusive**.
+To make them exclusive, use the `(` character before the score.
+    - The `+inf` and `-inf` special values can be used to specify positive and negative infinity scores, respectively.
 - `WITHSCORES` (optional): If provided, the command includes the scores of the returned members.
-- `LIMIT offset count` (optional): Limits the results to a specific range (offset and number of members), useful for pagination.
+- `LIMIT offset count` (optional): Limits the number of elements returned. `offset` specifies how many elements to skip, and `count` specifies the maximum number of elements to return.

 ## Return Values

-The command returns an array of members within the score range, ordered from the highest to the lowest score.
+- The command returns an array of members within the score range, ordered from the highest to the lowest score.
-If `WITHSCORES` is used, the returned array includes both members and their scores as alternating elements.
+- If `WITHSCORES` is used, the returned array includes both members and their scores as alternating elements.

 ## Code Examples

 ### Basic Example

-Retrieve the members in a sorted set with scores between 50 and 0, ordered from highest to lowest:
+Retrieve the members in a sorted set with scores between `50` and `0` inclusive, ordered from highest to lowest:

 ```shell
 dragonfly$> ZADD leaderboard 50 "Alice" 100 "Bob" 25 "Charlie" 75 "Dana"
 (integer) 4

 dragonfly$> ZREVRANGEBYSCORE leaderboard 50 0
 1) "Alice"
 2) "Charlie"